ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company still had a need for extra skills maintaining existing client applications and growing the product</p>
 <h4>Action</h4>
 <p>Initially working cross platform on Windows, iOS and Android, existing applications were maintained.
-As the clients moved to the new platform, helped reduce risk by helping sunset legacy platforms and joining a single platform team.
-Offered several improvements to the existing Android platform, for example, making better use of fragments and external beacon support with notifications.</p>
+As the clients moved to the new platform, I adapted to the iterative development cycle on a single platform.
+Offered several stabalizing fixes and improvements, for example, making better use of android fragments and external beacon support with notifications.</p>
 <h4>Result</h4>
 <p>Legacy platforms successfully sunsetted, new platform quality improved over several support/bug tickets.
 Better use of fragments on Android platform allowed less resource usage resulting in no memory crashes and an overall improved UX experience with side-transitions.
 With beacon experiences at conferences, the android platform performed reliably with a good user experience.
-Played a role in a successful aquisition by Cvent, and partipated in learning new technologies like Couchbase and React Native</p>
+Played a role in a successful acquisition by Cvent, and participated in learning new technologies like Couchbase and React Native</p>
 <h5>Keywords</h5>
 <!--
 <h3> Mobile Application Developer, July 2015 - Present </h3>